 Name: Use this required field to specify or change the name of this instance of this component, which must be unique in the current EventFlow module.
 The name must contain only alphabetic characters, numbers, and underscores, and no hyphens or other special characters.
 The first character must be alphabetic or an underscore.

 Adapter: A read-only field that shows the formal name of the adapter.

-is recommended to enable Connect on Startup.
-Otherwise, make sure the control port is enabled so that a
+enable Connect on Startup.
+Otherwise, make sure the control port is enabled

 |Enable Control Port||Enables the control port and status ports.
 See ControlStream for further information.
 The Status port is the last output port and is enabled automatically whenever the control port is enabled.|

 |Enable Statistic Port||Enables the statistic port.
 See Statistics for further information.|

 |Number of Output Ports||Set this to the number of data output ports configured via the Port Management tab; those are the ports that are mapped to flex record definitions.
 This number does not include the control, status, or statistics port.|

 |Local IP||The DNS name or IP address of the local machine hosting this adapter.|

 |Multicast IP||Specifies the DNS name or IP address or host name of the network card receiving the feed multicast.
 This address must be on the same subnet as the multicast group IP address for the Velocity Analytics Broadcast Server.
 See the Velocity Analytics System Admin and Config Guide for more information about group ID and Velocity Analytics Broadcast Server configuration.|

 Multicast port for the incoming feed broadcast.
 This must match the setting